luisqtr/luisqtr.github.io-old/tabs/cv.md

 ## PhD in Computer and Systems Sciences
 (September 2019 - *Currently*) | **Stockholm University, Sweden**

-Research in the multivariate analysis of kinematic time series with data science for immersive technologies.
+Research area is the intersection between machine learning and immersive technologies.

 ## MSc.
 Health Informatics
 (September 2017 - May 2019) | **Karolinska Institutet, Sweden**